XLabCU/chat-langchain/README.md

+# Slight Mods

+Making an artcrimebot

+- `ingest.sh` points to the Trafficking Culture website
+- `ingest.py` uses the directoryLoader to process the results into a vector store.
+- takes about 10 minutes to scrape everything, process.

 # 🦜️🔗 ChatLangChain

 This repo is an implementation of a locally hosted chatbot specifically focused on question answering over the [LangChain documentation](https://langchain.readthedocs.io/en/latest/).